 - Medium heat: Many people make the mistake of cooking their quesadilla too quickly and too hot.
 This leads to a burnt tortilla and partially melted cheese.
 Cook it over moderate heat so everything has time to warm through without anything burning.

 - Start and end with cheese: Always start building the quesadilla with a thin layer of cheese.
 Then add your filling.
 Then finish with cheese.
-This ensures that the quesadilla will stick together with the cheese melted and binding the two sides together.
-Although any cheese works, but the best quesadillas use a cheese that melts well.
+This ensures that the quesadilla will stick together.
+Although any cheese works, the best quesadillas use a cheese that melts well.
 If you have time to freshly grate your cheese, it will come out even better.

 - Fillings: You can fill your quesadilla with pretty much anything you like but make sure to chop the fillings into small pieces.
 This makes it easier to eat and helps the filling stay inside the quesadilla.
 Also, remember that nothing will "cook" in the quesadilla, you are just warming things up.
 That means you may want to precook some vegetable fillings that you don't enjoy in their raw form.